PDF Version : 540 Kb

 4. Alterations by the Legislatures

-Provisions subject to alteration by the legislatures of the provinces, either by virtue of specific authority (e.g. sections 83 and 84) or by virtue of head 1 of section 92 (e.g. sections 70 and 72), have been included in the text in their original form but the footnotes refer to the provincial enactments effecting the alteration.
+Provisions subject to alteration by the legislatures of the provinces, either by virtue of specific authority (e.g. sections 83 and 84) or by virtue of former head 1 of section 92 (e.g. sections 70 and 72), have been included in the text in their original form but the endnotes refer to the provincial enactments effecting the alteration.
 Amendments to the provincial enactments are not noted; these may be found by consulting the provincial statutes.
 In addition, only the enactments of the original provinces are referred to; corresponding enactments by the provinces that were created at a later date are not noted.

-The enactments of the United Kingdom Parliament and the Parliament of Canada, and Orders in Council admitting territories, that are referred to in the footnotes may be found in Appendix II of the Appendices to the Revised Statutes of Canada, 1985 and in the annual volumes of the Statutes of Canada.
+The enactments of the United Kingdom Parliament and the Parliament of Canada, and Orders in Council admitting territories, that are referred to in the endnotes may be found in Appendix II of the Appendices to the Revised Statutes of Canada, 1985 and in the annual volumes of the Statutes of Canada.